zio/zio-metrics-legacy/docs/essentials/prometheus.md

 helper methods that supports an array for labels:

 ```
-    c <- counter.register("PrometheusTestHelper, Array("method", "resource")")
+    c <- counter.register("PrometheusTestHelper", Array("method", "resource"))
 ```

-From here on. we will use environmental efects, helper methods or a mix of both.
+From here on, we will use environmental effects, helper methods, or a mix of both.

 ## Gauge
 Besides increasing, a gauge may also decrease and has methods to `set` and `get`